 Immune System Support

 Nutrient yeast may positively contribute to immune health by reducing inflammation and guarding against gastrointestinal infections.
 The fiber beta-glucan and the strain of yeast called S. cerevisiae found in nutrient yeast have been shown to support the immune system and effectively reduce the production of pro-inflammatory markers.
+Alpha mannan, another key carbohydrate in nutritional yeast, also plays a role in supporting immune health by helping to prevent bacterial infections.
+Both beta-glucan and alpha mannan can stimulate immune cells and enhance the body’s immune response, making nutritional yeast a valuable addition for immune support.

 In addition to its anti-inflammatory properties, nutritional yeast is a great source of fiber, which can help promote regular bowel movements and, indirectly, support gut health and prevent gastrointestinal issues.
 Incorporating nutrient yeast into your diet can contribute to a stronger, more resilient immune system.